Ngibulz/covitor_watch/README.md

 3. Import that folder to android studio
 4. Sync graddle (if necessary), and you success to import this app and ready to reverse engineering to your needs!

 <i>if need help, feel free to contact us!
-MatthewBrandon21 / rellpa.</i>
+MatthewBrandon21 / rellpa / Ngibulz.</i>